nd265/viz/_sources/viz.md

 scatter plot to represent each language's higher-level language category.

 Here we want to distinguish the values according to the `category` group with which they belong.
-We can add an argument `color` to the `encode` function, specifying that the `category` column should color the points.
+We can add the argument `color` to the `encode` function, specifying that the `category` column should color the points.
 Adding this argument will color the points according to their group and add a legend at the side of the plot.